Pernod Ricard says it is seeking to improve governance

-PARIS (Reuters) - French family-backed spirits group Pernod Ricard (PERP.PA), which is being targeted by activist investor Elliott, said it is striving to improve its governance and will communicate on future changes once they have been approved by its board.
+PARIS, Jan 18 (Reuters) - French family-backed spirits group Pernod Ricard, which is being targeted by activist investor Elliott, said it is striving to improve its governance and will communicate on future changes once they have been approved by its board.

 “We have not needed any external input as regards our continuous drive to seek to improve our governance,” said a company spokesman to Reuters.